Estimated reading time: 9 minutes

 A visit to Australia must include an adventure with Kangaroos, the country’s endemic, and the world’s largest marsupial species.
-Renowned for standing on two legs, hopping and carrying baby kangaroos in a little front pouch.
-Kangaroos are best seen in their natural habitat in the wild and there are only a few places near Sydney that you can see wild Kangaroos.
+Renowned for standing on two legs, hopping, and carrying baby kangaroos in a little front pouch.
+Kangaroos are best seen in their natural habitat in the wild and there are only a few places near Sydney to see wild Kangaroos.

 The Kangaroo hop is quite legendary; reaching speeds of 60kph and a span of over 8m!
 With short hair, powerful hind legs, small forelimbs, large feet, and a long tail, Kangaroos are great swimmers and have exceptional hearing and eyesight.
 The Aboriginals of Australia consider Kangaroos to be of cultural and spiritual significance while their meat, skin, and fur are still used for food, utensils, and clothing, respectively.
 To answer the frequently asked question of ‘where to see kangaroos near Sydney’, Sydney Private Tours put this list from our experience.

 What is special about the Kangaroo?

 - Female Kangaroo is called a ‘flyer’ or a ‘doe’

 - Male Kangaroo is called a ‘buck’ or a ‘boomer’

 - A group of Kangaroos is called a ‘mob’